-To conclude this market study, taken into account the above conclusions, Elia recommends to further analyzeanalyse and develop the extension of ToE to DA/ID markets but has at this moment concerns regarding.
+To conclude this market study, taken into account the above conclusions, Elia recommends to further analyse and develop the extension of ToE to DA/ID markets.

-Moreover, given the real benefit and opportunities theoretical advantages of the Combo and on one hand and the uncertainty regarding its usage on the other hand, Elia is ready to develop the Combo functionality if the additional implementation efforts it implies are manageable and marginal.
+Moreover, given the theoretical advantages of the Combo on one hand and the uncertainty regarding its usage on the other hand, Elia is ready to develop the Combo functionality if the additional implementation efforts it implies are manageable and marginal.